eclipsesource/tabris-js/doc/getting-started.md

 Shared Apps
 ------------
 In addition to the examples, other apps can be shared and executed on the device by **linking** them through the tabris connect website.
-Click the **link** button on the examples or snippets page to automatically add the app to your device.
+Click the **link** button on the snippets page to automatically add the app to your device.

 ![Android Developer App](img/button-unlinked.png)